firecmsco/firecms/website/docs/custom_cms_app.md

 :::note How did it go?
 This feature has been added in version 1.0.0.
-If you have been using FireCMS in this way, we would love to hear your feedback either in https://www.reddit.com/r/firecms/ or directly at hello@camberi.com
+If you have been using FireCMS with a custom backend, we would love to hear your feedback either in https://www.reddit.com/r/firecms/ or directly at hello@camberi.com 😊
 :::